Greg Mortimer Review and Specifications

 Review of Greg Mortimer

-MS Greg Mortimer cruise ship is an ice-strengthened (polar class 1A / PC6) expedition vessel with scheduled delivery in August 2019.
+MS Greg Mortimer cruise ship is an ice-strengthened (polar class 1A / PC6) expedition vessel.
 The boat is owned by SunStone Ships (USA) and operated under charter by Aurora Expeditions (Australian company specializing in the Arctic and Antarctic cruise tour itineraries).

 Aurora Expeditions cooperated with the US-based shipowner SunStone Ships Inc to construct a custom-designed vessel for expedition-type voyages in the polar regions, providing industry's best adventure travel vacation experiences and modern amenities.